 How to Prepare Yerba Mate Like Regular Tea

-- Heat water to 160-180°F (never boiling) and pour over the leaves in your brewing vessel.
+- Heat water to 160–180°F and pour it over the leaves.

 Refreshing Iced Yerba Mate Recipe